Mohamed-Mostafaaa/Mohamed-Mostafaaa/README.md

 <img align="right" alt="Coding" width="400" src="https://i.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.webp">

 ## 💫 About Me:
+- 🏛 I'm a Computer Science Student at Damietta University.
+- 💡 I'm a passionate learner who's always willing to learn and work across technologies and domains
+- ✨ I love to explore new technologies and leverage them to solve real-life problems.
+- 🕸️ I also do some Web Development and learn AI track.
 - 🌱 I’m currently learning Advanced topics in **Machine learning and AI** topic.
 - 👯 I’m looking to collaborate on **AI projects** .
 - 💬 Ask me about **Python, C, C++** .